 Finally, do not assume that whatever you have done in the past on social media will not be a "big deal" in your divorce.
 I have had multiple clients who have attempted to brush off a posting online or photo as something that happened a long time ago that was no longer relevant.

-The problem with that line of thinking is that all it takes is a convincing attorney to turn a seemingly benign photo into a huge issue in your case.
-Again, if there is something online that is in the back of your mind speak to your attorney about it so its negative effects can be minimized.
+The problem with that line of thinking is that all it takes is a convincing attorney to turn a seemingly benign photo into a massive issue in your case.
+Again, if there is something online in the back of your mind, speak to your attorney about it so its adverse effects can be minimized.

 Questions about the use of social media in the context of your divorce?
 Contact the Law Office of Bryan Fagan, PLLC

 Thank you for reading through our blog posts on the effects of social media on your divorce.
 If you have any questions, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
 A free-of-charge consultation with one of our licensed family law attorneys is available six days a week.